 Explore Diversity, Equity, and Inclusion

-Welcome to Explore Diversity, Equity, and Inclusion (DEI), our resource guide complete with comprehensive diversity, equity, and inclusion readings, tools, and other resources.
-This toolkit covers many of the fundamentals and dimensions of diversity, equity, and inclusion to help guide you on your paths toward allyship and understanding, as well as providing background on historical and current events in the modern American cultural context.
-Read our Diversity, Equity, and Inclusion blogs.
+Welcome to Explore Diversity, Equity, and Inclusion (DEI), our resource guide with comprehensive diversity, equity, and inclusion readings, tools, and other resources.
+This toolkit covers many of the fundamentals and dimensions of diversity, equity, and inclusion to help guide you on your paths toward allyship and understanding, and provide background on historical and current events in the modern American cultural context.

 What is Diversity?